sakshi1717/Custom-Object-Detection-Using-Darkflow-Simplified-/README.md

 This is a very simplified repository for custom object detection .If you want to just apply custom object detection using YOLO this is the best that you can get .It requires no prior Knowledge.
 So gear up and enjoy.

 # Steps
-  - Setting up tensorflow-gpu (if your GPU supports CUDA)
+  - Setting up for installing tensorflow-gpu (if your GPU supports CUDA)
   - Image gathering
   - Image annotation
   - Setting up environment